zicoz18/local-subnet-development-tutorial/README.md

 ````
 avalanche subnet deploy <subnetName> -l
 ````

->If you get an error, "Error: failed to query network health: ..."
-You can check to logs which are located at `$HOME/.avalanche-cli/logs` or try to run the command once more.

->If you get an error, "Error: failed to start network : ..."
-It means that you have deployed a subnet before and trying to deploy another one without stopping the initial one.
-To solve this issue, run:
-`avalanche network stop` and try to deploy your subnet again.

 After a successfull deployment, an example of what you would see:
 ```
 Network ready to use.
 Local network node endpoints: